-According to NDY Global Sustainability Director, Professor Tony Arnel, the built environment including the homes we live in account for around 40% of global energy consumption.
+According to former NDY Global Sustainability Director, Professor Tony Arnel, the built environment including the homes we live in account for around 40% of global energy consumption.

 Arnel says “We can all do something to improve the buildings we work in, live in or play in.
 That’s why World Green Building Week is for everyone, not just those involved in building design and management.”

 This year the World Green Building Council (WGBC) is challenging everyone to start with the homes they live in.
 We can all do something that will have an impact resulting in a more energy efficient, greener and sustainable healthy home.

 According to the WGBC making the world greener starts at home.